Is creativity something you inherit from your parents?

 16 January 2017

-The team found that, if one identical twin had a creative career, there was a .68 chance that their sibling also would (if 1 meant that the other twin would always have a creative profession), compared to just .4 for a creative non-identical twin.
+The team found that there was more similarity in the careers of identical twins than non-identical twins.
+If one identical twin had a creative career, there was a .68 per cent chance that their sibling would do too (where 1 would mean the other twin always had a creative profession), compared with a probability of just .4 for a creative non-identical twin.